 Psychological symptoms and cravings for opiate drugs may last for longer than a week.
 A team of healthcare professionals can help people through these withdrawal symptoms and suppress cravings long-term.

 When coming off opiate drugs, people often benefit from physical and psychological help.
 Treatments can ease symptoms and help prevent a return to opiate use.

 People will undergo a detox period while the medication is leaving their system.
 In some cases, this happens under constant medical supervision.
 In this scenario, a person will typically experience symptoms for 5–7 days.

 A supervising doctor will keep a close eye on how the person’s body is coping with coming off the medication by monitoring:

 - heart rate

-Buprenorphine is a partial opioid agonist, which means that it works in a similar way to other opiates but does not completely block the receptors in the brain.
-This mechanism of action allows it to help people come off opiates more gradually and reduce the likelihood of drug cravings.
+Buprenorphine is a partial opioid agonist, which means that it works in a similar way to other opiates but does not fully activate the opioid receptors.
+This mechanism of action can help a person avoid returning to the medication they were dependent on and reduce the likelihood of cravings.

-The Substance Abuse and Mental Health Services Administration offer a free, confidential 24/7 helpline for treatment referral and information for people or families facing substance abuse or mental health problems.
+The Substance Abuse and Mental Health Services Administration offers a free, confidential, 24/7 helpline for treatment referral and information for people or families facing substance abuse or mental health problems.
 People in the United States can access the helpline by calling 1-800-662-4357.

 Along with following the advice of medical professionals, people may be able to take the following steps to ease the symptoms of withdrawal: